SaymanNsk/Sprinter200x/software/zx_spectrum/trd/unsorted/readme.md

 * GAMES1.TRD - contain GAMEZ.B - some game prototype.
 Can work only with SPRINTER.ZX
 * DEMO4.TRD - screen scrolling demo.
 * BMP*.ASZ - DEMO4 sources (not sure if they are complete).
+* All data files must be placed in root of "C:".